UniVoucher/UniVoucher-For-Woocommerce/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Enhance UniVoucher For WooCommerce with new backorder management features
+* Added automatic creation of backordered cards using the internal wallet
+* Added new settings for email notifications based on order assignment status

 = 1.1.4 =
 * Enhanced UniVoucher For WooCommerce with Internal Wallet functionality
 * Added new method for card creation using an internal wallet